-A Medicare Advantage plan, also known as a Part C plan, is an alternative to Original Medicare in Florida (Parts A and B).
+A Medicare Advantage plan, or a Part C plan, is an alternative to Original Medicare in Florida (Parts A and B).
 These plans are offered by private insurance companies and approved by the Centers for Medicare and Medicaid Services (CMS).
 They cover everything Original Medicare covers, plus additional benefits like routine dental and vision care.
-Approximately 53% of Floridians were enrolled in a Medicare Advantage plan in 2022.
+Approximately 55% of Floridians were enrolled in a Medicare Advantage plan in 2023.

-To be eligible for Medicare Advantage in Florida, you must enroll in and be eligible for Parts A (hospital insurance) and B (medical insurance) of Original Medicare.
+To be eligible for Medicare Advantage in Florida, you must enroll in and be eligible for Part A (hospital insurance) and Part B (medical insurance) of Original Medicare.
 You must also live in the plan’s service area since Medicare Advantage plans are specific to the county you reside within.

 As someone eligible for Medicare and living in Florida, you may wonder what the most popular types of Medicare Advantage insurance plans are.
 After all, with so many plans available, it can be tough to decide which one is right for you.
 To help you out, we’ve compiled a list of the five most popular Medicare Advantage plan types in the Sunshine State.